j10er/NodeKit/README.md

 ## About

 NodeKit is a Blender addon designed for developing, testing, and managing Geometry Node Trees with version control in mind.
-The addon provides comprehensive tools for exporting node trees to JSON format and importing them back into Blender, making it seamless to use with version control systems like Git.
+The addon lets you export node trees to JSON format and import them back into Blender, allowing to easily share them.

 **Key Features:**
 - Export/Import Geometry Node Trees as JSON